SwapLabsInc/satflow-mm/README.md

 5. **(Future) Bid Items**: Logic for bidding below average (`{COLLECTION}_BID_BELOW_PERCENT`) will be added later.

+6. **Price Update Threshold**: The bot only updates listings and bids when the price difference exceeds the configured threshold (`UPDATE_THRESHOLD`).
+For example, with a threshold of 0.01 (1%), a listing at 100,000 sats will only be updated if the new price differs by more than 1,000 sats.
+This helps reduce the number of updates sent to marketplaces and improves overall market health.

-6. **Modularity**: The code supports multiple collections and is written to extend to multiple marketplaces in the future.
+7. **Modularity**: The code supports multiple collections and is written to extend to multiple marketplaces in the future.

 ## Notes